Milky Way: Sun's location and neighborhood

 The apex of the Sun's way, or the solar apex, is the direction that the Sun travels through the Local standard of rest in the Milky Way.
 The general direction of the Sun's Galactic motion is towards the star Deneb near the constellation of Cygnus, at an angle of roughly 90 sky degrees to the direction of the Galactic Center.
-The Sun's orbit about the Milky Way is expected to be roughly elliptical with the addition of perturbations due to the Galactic spiral arms and non-uniform mass distributions.
+The Sun's orbit about the Milky Way is expected to be roughly elliptical, with perturbations from the Galactic spiral arms and non-uniform mass distributions.
 In addition, the Sun passes through the Galactic plane approximately 2.7 times per orbit.
-This is very similar to how a simple harmonic oscillator works with no drag force (damping) term.
+This is similar to how a simple harmonic oscillator works with no drag force (damping) term.
 These oscillations were until recently thought to coincide with mass lifeform extinction periods on Earth.
 A reanalysis of the effects of the Sun's transit through the spiral structure based on CO data has failed to find a correlation.

 It takes the Solar System about 240 million years to complete one orbit of the Milky Way (a galactic year), so the Sun is thought to have completed 18–20 orbits during its lifetime and 1/1250 of a revolution since the origin of humans.
 The orbital speed of the Solar System about the center of the Milky Way is approximately 220 km/s or 0.073% of the speed of light.
 The Sun moves through the heliosphere at 52000 mi/h.
 At this speed, it takes around 1,400 years for the Solar System to travel a distance of 1 light-year, or 8 days to travel 1 AU (astronomical unit).
 The Solar System is headed in the direction of the zodiacal constellation Scorpius, which follows the ecliptic.